 Add the Rosin Flux

-Carefully rub a small amount of the rosin flux paste to the joined wires so that all of the copper is covered.
+Carefully rub a small amount of the rosin flux paste on the joined wires so that all of the copper is covered.
 The rosin flux will help draw the solder into the meshed strands.

 Prepare for Soldering